Amatrice Earthquake Case Study

 The primary effects of the Amatrice earthquake include:

-• Two hundred ninety-nine people lost their lives, 400 were injured, and 4454 were made homeless.
+• Two hundred ninety-nine people died, 400 were injured, and 4454 were homeless.

 • Although the government allocated €1 billion for building improvements since the 2009 L’Aquila earthquake, many properties did not meet seismic building standards.
 The uptake of the funding had been low.